George, Leonard score 21 as Clippers beat Warriors 108-101

 SAN FRANCISCO (AP) — Kawhi Leonard scored the tying basket with 6:40 to play, then put his team ahead with a jumper the following possession on the way to 21 points, and the Los Angeles Clippers beat the Golden State Warriors 108-101 on Wednesday night in the first of two straight matchups between the Pacific Division rivals.

 Paul George returned from a one-game absence with a sore right ankle to add 21 points and 12 rebounds in the Clippers’ fourth straight win against Golden State, which got just 13 points from Stephen Curry on a cold shooting night for the two-time MVP.
+He tweaked his left ankle late but it wasn’t considered serious and Curry will receive treatment Thursday.

 He had scored 92 the previous two games, including his career-high 62 against Portland on Sunday night.

-Players and coaches on both sides knelt for the national anthem in the hours after chaos at the nation’s Capitol.
+Players and coaches on both sides knelt for the national anthem following earlier chaos at the U.S. Capitol.

+Marcus Morris Sr. made his season debut after being sidelined by a right knee injury but didn’t think the teams should have played.
+It wasn’t discussed, he said.

+“It’s hard to really put it into words just the direction this country is going in,” Morris said. “… It’s just unfortunate the state that we’re in in this country.”

 Draymond Green received a Flagrant-1 foul with 4:58 left and Leonard converted both free throws.
 Patrick Beverley made a 3 with 4:14 left, then Nicolas Batum hit from deep the next two times down.

-Leonard told coach Tyronn Lue he wanted to play in back-to-backs this season, not typically his routine in recent years, so it’s something they will evaluate ahead of each second game in a set.
+Leonard told coach Tyronn Lue he wanted to play in back-to-backs this season, not typically his routine in recent years, so it’s something they will evaluate regularly.

+“I was patient and I’m able to play,” Leonard said of health previously dictating his days off.

 Eric Paschall came off the bench to score nine quick points over five minutes on the way to 19 for the Warriors, who used a 9-0 run over the final 1:13 of the second quarter to get within 52-51 at halftime.